Skandha: Twelve Nidanas

-The Twelve Nidanas is a linear list of twelve elements from the Buddhist teachings which arise depending on the preceding link.
+The Twelve Nidanas is a linear list of twelve elements from the Buddhist teachings which arise in dependence on the preceding link.
 While this list may be interpreted as describing the processes which give rise to rebirth, in essence it describes the arising of dukkha as a psychological process, without the involvement of an atman.

-Scholars regard it to be a later synthesis of several older lists.
+Some scholars regard it to be a later synthesis of several older lists.
 The first four links may be a mockery of the Vedic-Brahmanic cosmogony, as described in the Hymn of Creation of Veda X, 129 and the Brihadaranyaka Upanishad.
-These were integrated with a branched list which describe the conditioning of mental processes, akin to the five skandhas.
+These were integrated with a branched list that describes the conditioning of mental processes, akin to the five skandhas.
 Eventually, this branched list developed into the standard twelvefold chain as a linear list.